saulrichardson/solstice/data/cache/CDC_Influenza_vaccines/extracted/document.md

 that any influenza vaccine (egg based or non egg based) that is otherwise appropriate for the recipient sage and health status can be used (see Persons with a History of Egg Allergy).

+Availability and characteristics of specific products and presentations might change or differ from what is described in this table and in the text of this report.
 Although a history of severe allergic reaction (e.g., anaphylaxis) to egg is a labeled contra indication to the use of egg based †

+* Manufacturer package inserts and updated CDC and ACIP guidance should be consulted for additional information concerning, but not limited to, indications, contra indications, warnings, and precautions.
+Package inserts for U.S.-licensed

-Flublok Quad rival ent (San of i Pasteur) 0.5 mL PFS ≥18 yrs 45 µg/0.5 mL IM LAIV4 (egg based vaccine ) Flu mist Quad rival ent (Astr a zen eca) 0.2-mL pre filled single use intr a nasal sprayer 2 through 49 yrs 10 fluorescent focus units 0 2 mL NAS Abbreviations: ACIP = Advisory Committee on Immunization Practices; HA = hemagglutinin; IIV4 = in activated influenza vaccine, quad rival ent; IM = intramuscular; LAIV4 = live attenuated influenza vaccine, quad rival ent; MDV = multi dose vial; PFS = pre filled syringe; RIV4 = recombinant influenza vaccine, quad rival ent; SDV = single dose vial. * Manufacturer package inserts and updated CDC and ACIP guidance should be consulted for additional information concerning, but not limited to, indications, contra indications, warnings, and precautions.
-Package inserts for U.S.-licensed vaccines are available at https://www.fda.gov/vaccines-blood-biologics/vaccines/vaccines-licensed-use-united-states . † 6 5 7 5 
+FluMist Quad rival ent (AstraZeneca) 0.2-mL pre filled single use intra nasal sprayer 2 through 49 yrs 10 fluorescent focus units 0 2 mL NAS Abbreviations: ACIP = Advisory Committee on Immunization Practices; HA = hemagglutinin; IIV4 = in activated influenza vaccine, quad rival ent; IM = intramuscular; LAIV4 = live attenuated influenza vaccine, quad rival ent; MDV = multi dose vial; PFS fill d RIV4 bfl d l SDV l d l 6 5 7 5

+4 (egg based vaccine )

+### (San of i Pasteur)

 ### Q (Seqirus) y µg RIV4 (recombinant HA vaccine)